📁Order Types

 • Behavior: Ensures execution only occurs when the trade can be filled at the limit price chosen by user or better

-• Rationale: The mid-price crossing the limit is insufficient; execution only occurs when the actual trade price (bid/ask) reaches the limit, ensuring the user gets their desired price or better
+• Rationale: The mid-price crossing the limit is insufficient; execution only occurs when the actual trade price reaches the limit, ensuring the user gets their desired price or better

 Open Stop